edieraristizabal/PAPER_RainfallLandslides_Vdea/README.md

 # PAPER_RainfallLandslides_Vdea

-# Landslide and Rainfall Relationship in the Aburrá Valley, Colombia
+# **Landslide timing and rainfall regimes in a rapidly urbanizing tropical mountain valley in Colombia**

 This repository contains the code, data, and figures associated with the document *"Landslide and Rainfall Relationship in the Aburrá Valley, Colombia."*